Fuechs/Fux/docs/CONTRIBUTING.md

 ```

 - For often used vector types, you'll usually find type definitions with `typedef`.
 These are within the classes and are called `Vec` or `Groups` for a vector of a vector.
-- The same goes for dynamic pointers, which are defined outside the class and end with `Ptr`.
+- The same goes for dynamic pointers which are called `Ptr`.

 ```cpp
 class SourceFile {